 Many of you (us included) have probably experienced issues with high peak currents when working with coin cell batteries in IoT projects.
 The high current peak and coin cell battery life don’t go hand in hand, most commonly, killing the battery.
 This is a quite annoying problem and one starts questioning whether this could be prevented somehow?

-Our Head of Product Development, Björn, gives three practices to consider before picking the coin cell battery for your next Internet of Things project:
+Our CPO, Björn, gives three practices to consider before picking the coin cell battery for your next Internet of Things project:

 If your form factor could allow for a bigger size, an alkaline AAAA battery might handle the peak current much better.
 Of course, there are other things to consider then, for example, the battery behavior in high/low temperatures.
 As always, the approach of picking the right energy source needs to consider the complete use case.